 by Father Thomas Catania

-Readings for the 22nd Sunday of Ordinary Time:
+Readings for the 25th Sunday in Ordinary Time

-Mark 7: 1-8, 14-15, 21-23[hr] Father Catania is an English professor at Molloy College, Rockville Centre, and an assistant at Holy Child Jesus parish, Richmond Hill.
+Mark 9: 30-37[hr] Father Catania is an English professor at Molloy College, Rockville Centre, L.I., and an assistant at Holy Child Jesus parish, Richmond Hill.